Adam Larsson: Seattle Kraken (2021–present)

 Larsson missed 10 days to recover from COVID-19 but immediately joined the team for their 3–2 loss against the Flyers on 29 December.
 Despite missing significant playing time and lacking a full practice, Larsson led all Seattle skaters with 22:38 of ice time.
 He continued to improve offensively through January as he scored in back-to-back games for the first time in his NHL career.
 He also scored the first overtime game-winning goal in franchise history on 26 January to lead the Kraken over the Pittsburgh Penguins.
 Once Giordano and Lauzon were dealt at the NHL trade deadline, Larsson and Vince Dunn became consistent defensive partners for the remainder of the season.
 He finished the season with a career-high 25 points through 81 games while also recording 183 hits, 140 blocked shots, 119 shots on net, and a minus-21 rating.

-Prior to the start of the 2022–23 NHL season, Larsson was again named one of four alternative captains for the Kraken alongside Eberle, Gourde, and Schwartz.
+Prior to the start of the 2022–23 NHL season, Larsson was again named one of four alternate captains for the Kraken alongside Eberle, Gourde, and Schwartz.
 He immediately reunited with Dunn as his defensive partner.
 Larsson played in his 700th career NHL game in a 1–0 loss to the Minnesota Wild on 11 November 2022.
 By December, Larsson had accumulated two goals and five assists while playing with Dunn as they helped the Kraken have 53.7% of unblocked shot attempts during games.
 The following month, Larsson tied Eberle for the longest points streak in franchise history by scoring a goal and six assists through seven consecutive games.
 Their franchise record was beaten later in the month by Dunn after he maintained an eight game streak.

 International play

-Larsson represented Sweden at the 2010 World Junior Championships, held in Saskatoon and Regina, Saskatchewan.
-At the 2010 World U18 Championships, he was selected as the best defenceman of the tournament.
-When Larsson played for Sweden at the 2011 World Junior Championships, he repeated his scoring of one goal and three assists from the previous tournament, which earned him the distinction of being Sweden's highest-scoring defenceman at the tournament.
+As a native of Sweden, Larsson has represented his home country at both the junior and senior levels on the international stage.
+He first represented Sweden at the 2009 IIHF World U18 Championships.
+The following year, he played alongside Tim Erixon and David Rundblad on Team Sweden at the 2010 World Junior Championships where he earned a bronze medal.
+At the 2010 World U18 Championships, Larsson recorded three points over five games and was selected as the best defenceman of the tournament.
+When Larsson played for Sweden at the 2011 World Junior Championships, he repeated his scoring of one goal and three assists from the previous tournament.
+This earned him the distinction of being Sweden's highest-scoring defenceman at the tournament.

-Larsson represented the Sweden senior team at the 2018 IIHF World Championship held in Denmark.

-Personal life

-Larsson's father, Robert Larsson, played 249 games with Skellefteå AIK from 1985 to 1995.
-Robert Larsson was drafted in the sixth round, 112th overall, by the Los Angeles Kings during the 1988 NHL Entry Draft, but never played in North America.

-In the 2008–09 season, Larsson played with his older brother Hampus in the J20 SuperElit, Sweden's junior league.
+Larsson made his Sweden senior team debut at the 2016 IIHF World Championship, where he scored one goal and three assists.
+He represented the Sweden senior team again at the 2018 IIHF World Championship, where he was named to the All-Star team after earning a gold medal.
+Larsson played for Team Sweden at the 2019 IIHF World Championship, although they failed to medal.
+Following a two-year break, Larsson was selected to represent Sweden at the 2022 IIHF World Championship, where he recorded one goal and one assist.